golanlevin/DrawingWithMachines/assignments/05_tone/README.md

 *Please read this prompt all the way to the end, before you start any drawing or coding.
 The purpose of this prompt is for you to develop foundational skills in controlling value and tone.*

 *First, a warmup exercise*: By hand, with a pen and paper, **draw** some hatching studies (i.e., ways of approximating gray tones using assemblies of lines, in order to fill areas of paper).
-Specifically: **Generate** 9 different hand-drawn hatching concepts or styles (say, in a 3×3 grid)—starting with the most obvious and simple hatching methods, and aiming for some more exotic hatching methods that you would have no idea how to implement in code.
-For each hatching style/concept, draw a "value scale" in which you explore how that method increases or decreases its density.
+Specifically: **Generate** 9 different hand-drawn hatching concepts or styles (say, in a 3×3 grid)—starting with the most obvious and simple hatching methods, and aiming for some more exotic hatching methods that you might not have any idea how to implement in code.
+For each hatching style/concept, draw a "value scale" in which you explore how that method achieves variations in density.

 ![value-scale-3-subset.jpg](img/value-scale-3-subset.jpg)